Can You Get Life Insurance On An Ex Spouse

 Whether you get traditionally underwritten (with a medical exam) insurance or no medical coverage – the person you are looking to insure needs to sign on (literally).
 Taking out a policy without their knowledge is illegal.

-If you want more information about life insurance and an ex give us a call today.
-We work with the best life insurance companies in Canada and can help you sift through your options.
-Save some serious time, money and hassle by giving us a ring today.
+Call us today if you want more information about life insurance and your ex.
+We work with Canada’s best life insurance companies and can help you sift through your options.
+Calling us today can save you time, money, and hassle.